Friday, April 11, 2025, Denver, Colorado, 6:00 AM – 7:30 AM Mountain Time (8:00 AM – 9:30 AM Eastern Time)

 • Feasibility of administering tarlatamab to older patients or those with a poor performance status

-• Relative and absolute contraindications for the use of tarlatamab
+• Relative and absolute contraindications to the use of tarlatamab

 • Pathophysiology of the CRS observed with tarlatamab